 For comments, questions and book review submission inquiries, I can be reached at email@example.com

 My hard cover photobook Ciociaria is published by Edizioni Punctum (Rome, Italy), 2011 and was launched at FotoGrafia Festival Internazionale di Roma in September of 2011.
 The book features 50 color photographs that investigate the memory of a central area of Italy that has neither a defined region or known history.
 The essay is by Marco Delogu, artistic director of FotoGrafia and includes an Afterword by me, with both essays provided in both English and Italian text.
-Ciociaria can be purchased from me directly or on-line at photo-eye bookstore and speciality fine art and photography book stores.
+Ciociaria can be purchased from me directly or on-line at photo-eye bookstore and specialty fine art and photography book stores.
 This book is in the permanent collection of the MACRO (Rome) , Reminders Photography Stronghold (Tokyo) and the Indie Photobook Library (Washington DC).

 The Museo d’Arte Contemporanea di Roma (MACRO) acquired photographs from the Ciociaria project for their permanent collection of contemporary photography.

-Ciociaria is receiving some really nice reviews, including those by Aline Smithson, Harvey Benge, Andrew Phelps, Tomas de Teresa and Karen Jenkins.
-Susan Burnstine interviewed me about this project.
+Ciociaria has some really nice reviews, including those by Aline Smithson, Harvey Benge, Andrew Phelps, Tomas de Teresa and Karen Jenkins.
+Susan Burnstine interviewed me about the Ciociaria project in 2012.

-In Passing (self-published book dummy & portfolio) featured in LensWork #74 magazine and accompanying DVD with an interview by the Editor, Brooks Jensen, published January 2008.
+In Passing (self-published book dummy & portfolio) was featured in LensWork #74 magazine and accompanying DVD with an interview by the Editor, Brooks Jensen, published January 2008.

 Sharpening Photographs for Print on Demand Publishing (self-published) is currently available on Blurb’s on-line store.

-I infrequently write about my personal photographic projects on Singular Images www.singularimages.wordpress.com
+I occasionally write about my personal photographic projects on my blog Singular Images www.singularimages.wordpress.com

 Best regards, Doug